cdvelop/tinystring/docs/betterment/ISSUE_STRING_BUILDER.md

     if len(v) == 1 {
         c.setVal(v[0], mi) // Initial mode
     }
-    // If no value provided, conv is ready for builder pattern
+    // If no value provided, Conv is ready for builder pattern

     return c
 }